Severe Weather in the North East 1901-2010

 22 June 1941 Thunderstorm

-113mm of rain was registered in a thunderstorm in Newcastle.
-Considerable hail damage in the district.
+113mm of rainfall was registered in a thunderstorm in Newcastle.
+There was considerable hail damage in the district.
 June 1941 was otherwise a very dry month.

 29-30 January 1945 Snowfall

-January 1945 was a very cold month.
+January 1945 was a very cold month in North East England.
 The last week of the month was exceptionally so.
 A blizzard dropped 25-35cm of snow over a large area.
 Drifts of 6m blocked road and rail networks.

 January-March 1947 Snowfall and flooding